Geographic-style maps with a local novelty distance help navigate the materials space: Results: novelty of materials and navigation maps

-All figures in this section show scatter plots of the 42 CIFs from the A-lab over heatmaps of the ICSD and MP.
-The only excluded CIF is the positionally disordered crystal $\ce{KMn3O6}$.
-On every map, the colour of any pixel with coordinates $(x,y)$ indicates the number of crystals whose continuous invariants coincide with $(x,y)$ after discretisation.
-To better visualise the hot spots of the maps, we excluded some outliers in the ICSD and MP, e.g. all crystals with densities higher than 10 g/cm$^3$ in Fig.~\ref{fig:density_ADA1}.
+Fig.~\ref{fig:A-lab_on_ICSD+MP} {shows 2D projections (heat maps) of the ICSD and MP to pairs of analytically defined (data-independent) invariant coordinates, see continuous maps of the CSD and its subsets in} \cite{widdowson2024continuous}.
+The color of any pixel with coordinates $(x,y)$ indicates the number of crystals whose continuous invariants coincide with $(x,y)$ after discretization to pixels.
+To better visualize hot spots, we excluded some outliers, e.g. all crystals with densities higher than 21 g/cm$^3$. {Subspaces of highly symmetric (cubic or primitive orthorhombic) crystals are visible as straight lines due to linear dependencies of inter-atomic distances in these subspaces.
+The projections in Fig.}~\ref{fig:A-lab_on_ICSD+MP} {can be considered universal maps of the continuous space of all crystal structures because any newly discovered crystal will appear at its unique location without affecting all known crystals.}